DukeOfNero/THM_Rooms/Airplane.md

 carlos:x:1000: nothing
 hudson:x:1001: get some files from home folder

+in files proc/{pid}/cmdline

+Found that gdbserver is running on port 6048 with PID 524

 ### Initial Access
 I found out that there is an exploit available for gdbserver, so I used the Metasploit exploit multi/gdb/gdb_server_exec. and fill all required options.

-get shell as Hudson
+get shell as `Hudson`

-run linpeas and
+run linpeas and pspy32 and found

 ### Priv Esc
 ╔══════════╣ SUID - Check easy privesc, exploits and write perms